-Some clinics provide their own accommodation, but even if yours doesn’t, there are accommodation options to suit every taste and budget.
+Some Budapest dental clinics provide their own accommodation, but even if yours doesn't, there are accommodation options to suit every taste and budget.
 3-star hotel rooms in Budapest start from around £20 per night.

-It’s well worth giving yourself time to do some sightseeing too, especially if you’re staying in Budapest.
+It's well worth giving yourself time to do some sightseeing in Budapest too.
 Up until 1872 the cities of Buda and Pest, divided by the Danube river, were separate.
-Although now united they each maintain their own individual character, with hilly Buda home to a castle which offers spectacular views over the river and the rest of the city.
+Although now united, they each maintain their own individual character, with hilly Buda home to a castle that offers spectacular views over the river and the rest of the city.

-A walking tour will give you a taste of the city, but you’ll need a few days to explore it at your own pace.
-Some clinics even provide their own tours and tourism programs which you can fit in around your treatment.
-Drop into one of the thermal spas, for which Hungary is famous, for a little relaxation pre- or post-treatment.
+A walking tour will give you a taste of the city, but you'll need a few days to explore it at your own pace.
+Some clinics even provide their own tours and tourism programs which you can fit in around visiting your dentist.
+Drop into one of the thermal spas, for which Hungary is famous, for a little relaxation before or after your dental treatment.

 Getting dental implants in Hungary

-Once you have found a clinic you’re happy with you’ll need to have a consultation.
-This is essential for planning your treatment, calculating the exact cost, and ensuring you’re comfortable with everything.
+Once you have found a clinic you're happy with you'll need to have a consultation, which is essential for planning your treatment.
+This will include calculating the exact cost, and ensuring you're comfortable with everything.

-Your clinic may refer you to a dentist in the UK for this, or they may conduct a consultation at your first visit.
-Consultations are often provided free of charge, and some clinics may go as far as to provide free airport transfers and even reimburse the cost of your flights if you go ahead with the proposed treatment.
+Your clinic may refer you to a dentist in the UK for this, or they may conduct a consultation at your first visit which is often provided free of charge.
+Some clinics may go as far as to provide free airport transfers and even reimburse the cost of your flights if you go ahead with the proposed treatment.

 The duration and number of visits required will depend on the type of implants you have.